 Just make sure that your credit card is free of foreign transaction fees.
 Otherwise, your bank will make its own conversion, and that might end up costing you even more than before.

-So far, these tips have been useful for the moment you want to purchase.
+So far, these tips have been helpful for the moment you want to purchase.
 Now, let’s get into how to find cheap flights BEFORE you want to buy.

 Apply to Flyer Programs and Travel Hack

 Have you heard of Travel Hacking?
-It is a great way to earn miles while having your usual, everyday expenses (like buying groceries or whatever) and exchange them for free flights or free upgrades.
+It is a great way to earn miles while having your usual everyday expenses (like buying groceries, for example) and exchanging them for free flights or upgrades.

 Banks everywhere offer credit cards that allow you to accumulate miles.
-I’d say USA banks have taken this to the next level and their offer has many advantages.
-I’m not based in the USA, so I haven’t dive into it but here’s a detailed guide to credit cards for travelers in the USA.
+I’d say USA banks have taken this to the next level, and their offer has many advantages.
+I’m not based in the USA, so I haven’t dived into it, but here’s a detailed guide to credit cards for travellers in the USA.

 If you are from another country, you probably at least have a couple of options for the biggest airline groups (like Star Alliance or Oneworld).
 You only need to research which airline and credit card are most convenient for you.
-Then, signup to their Flyer Program and to the card, and have your usual expenses.
+Then, signup for their Flyer Program and to the card, and have your usual expenses.

-As everyone else in the world, I’m not a fan of being in debt!
-You can always pay all your monthly expenses IMMEDIATELY.
-That way, you won’t have added interests.
+This method doesn’t get you in debt!
+You can always pay all your expenses immediately.
+That way, you won’t have added interest.

 I know travel hacking may seem confusing and overwhelming at the beginning, but believe me, once you understand how it works, it gets super easy!
-I’ve purchased more than 10 flights only with miles in the last years.
+I’ve purchased more than ten flights only with miles in the last few years.
 It is worth it.